 But ...
 Oh dear ...
 I've just discovered that my schoolboy list is out of date.
 It is rather different from that in the current Annuario Pontificio.
 Apparently, the list in my leaflet dated back to 1904/5, but there was a revision in the 1940s.
 Indeed?
 Then the scholars who did that revision, the person responsible for that revision, did not, apparently, regard the previous list as definitive tenendum.
 And ...
 Ah!!
 God bless Wikipedia!
 There was more revision in 2001!
 Gracious!
 So those responsible for doing that did not regard the list which they picked up to revise as being definitive tenendum.
 So, why on earth ...

 My tentative conclusion (I really am open to well-argued elucidations but not to irritable rants) is that this paragraph in the Commentary is intended to point pastorally and reliably to where authentic Church Life is, here and now, to be found and lived.
-It is to be found in communion with Francis, who really is Pope (not in sedevacantist groups); in community with the public invocation of those whom he has declared Saints; and it is not to be found in the sacramental life of Anglican ecclesial bodies.
+It is to be found in communion with Francis, who really is Pope (not in sedevacantist groups).
 Sure pointers to sure realities; reliable notice-boards about real minefields where Death truly lurks.
 That is why, here and now, observing it as definitive tenendum keeps you safe, and is important.
-But, despite its rather fierce appearance, this language is not intended, cannot be intended, as an implacable iron rule to resolve every doubt in past history - it just doesn't work - nor can it, will it, be an eternal mill-stone round the Church's neck.
+But, despite its rather fierce appearance, this language is not intended, cannot be intended, as an implacable iron rule to resolve every doubt in past history - it just doesn't work - nor can it, need it, be an eternal mill-stone round the Church's neck.